jguida941/contact-suite-spring-react/README.md

    ```
    Open `http://localhost:8080` — Spring Boot serves both the React UI and REST API from the same origin.
 6. Open the folder in IntelliJ/VS Code if you want IDE assistance—the Maven project model is auto-detected.
 7. Planning note: Phases 0-4 complete (Spring Boot scaffold, REST API + DTOs, API fuzzing, persistence layer, React UI) with **345 tests** covering both the JPA path and the legacy singleton fallbacks (PIT mutation coverage 99% with 99% line coverage on mutated classes).
 Three remaining PIT mutants correspond to the constant `return true` statements inside the `add*` methods—tests already exercise those success paths, but this mutator replaces the return with `true` again so PIT reports them as uncovered.
 The roadmap for security and packaging lives in `docs/REQUIREMENTS.md`.
-ADR-0014..0028 capture the selected stack and implementation decisions.
+ADR-0014..0035 capture the selected stack, implementation decisions, and engineering principles.

 ## React UI Highlights
 - Built with **Vite + React 19 + TypeScript + Tailwind CSS v4** plus shadcn/ui components for a professional look.